bcrowe/cakephp-api-pagination/README.md

 }
 ```

-**Note:** Whenever setting keys' visbility, use the aliased name if you've given
+**Note:** Whenever setting keys' visibility, make sure to use the aliased name
-it one.
+if you've given it one.

 ## Change log